-- 101% is an in-context translation memory match.
+- 101% - an in-context translation memory match.
 It is greater than a 100% match since the context also matches what is saved in the TM.
-See this section for more about TM context.

 - 78% is a fuzzy translation memory match (anything below 100%).

 - MT stands for machine translation.
-(If enabled by a project manager.)
+(This will only be shown if it was previously enabled by a Project Manager.)

 - TB is a suggested term from a term base.

 - S is a subsegment match.
 These are somewhat similar to terms from a TB, except that they are automatically generated from the translation memory.